oshahvaladov/LiveScoreBoard/PLAN.md

 ## 2. Implementation Details

 - **Project Type:** Symfony Console Application.
-- **Core Logic:** A `FootballScoreBoard` service, registered as a singleton in the DI container, will hold the `Match` objects in a private array property.
+- **Core Logic:** A `FootballScoreBoard` service, registered as a singleton in the DI container, will hold the `Game` objects in a private array property.
 - **Entry Point:** A `ScoreBoardCommand` class will provide the interactive prompt and parse user input.
 - **Error Handling:** Custom exceptions (`MatchAlreadyExistsException`, `MatchNotFoundException`) will be used for logical errors.
 The command will handle invalid user input gracefully.